 Provide areas within the park system for "P-Patches" or community agriculture plots to allow urban residents the opportunity to garden and grow their own vegetables.

-Continue to Sseek locations and funding sources for the Poulsbo Events and Recreation Center (PERC)a full-service Recreation Center in Poulsbo.
-The City has identified several options for a Poulsbo Recreation Centerthe PERC: 1) enhance the current recreation center; 2) coordinate with the North Kitsap Regional Event Center partners and approved master plan to place a recreation facility near North Kitsap High School; or 3) utilize other properties withi and will continue to explore the feasibility of this project and the various options.
-In the city.
+Continue to seek funding sources for the Poulsbo Events and Recreation Center (PERC).
+The city has identified several options for the PERC and will continue to explore the feasibility of this project and the various options.

 Implementation and Funding